mnaeimaei/MIMIC-IV-Ext-CEKG/README.md

 # Step1: Setting Up Infrastructure and Tools for Dataset Creation

-## Stage 1: Creating a Google Cloud SQL Service Account
+## Sub-step 1: Creating a Google Cloud SQL Service Account
 We used Google BigQuery (BQ) as the relational database management system (RDBMS) and executed queries through Python scripts.
 However, you can use other RDBMS platforms, though this will require adapting the queries to fit the specific system.
 If you wish to send queries from Python to Google BigQuery, a Google Cloud service key is required.
 Alternatively, if you prefer to run the queries directly in Google BigQuery, you can simply copy and paste the queries from the Python files to achieve the same results.

 The following are the steps for creating a Google Cloud service account.